 My most recent book project took me back to the American Revolutionary War.
-Hessians: German Soldiers in the American Revolutionary War (Oxford University Press) examines the experiences of the estimated 30,000 German soldiers – collectively known as Hessians – that participated in the war on the British side.
+Hessians: German Soldiers in the American Revolutionary War (Oxford University Press, 2022) examines the experiences of the estimated 30,000 German soldiers – collectively known as Hessians – that participated in the war on the British side.

-I am a passionate believer in the importance of primary sources for historical research.
+I strongly believe in the importance of primary sources for historical research.
 Over the past few years, digitization has made it easier to access a growing body of such material.
 Much, however, remains unpublished.
 For my work, moreover, I am drawing heavily on German-language records that were written in the script known as Kurrentschrift.
 Here is an example:

 A bit more about me: I was born and raised in Germany.
 I studied at Göttingen University before completing my undergraduate degree in History at Boston College.
 My thesis, titled ”Life On Parole,” was about the troops from Braunschweig that belonged to the Convention Army (the army under John Burgoyne that entered American captivity as a result of the surrender at Saratoga in October 1777).
+As a college student, I worked at Boston’s Old State House and, during my senior year, as an intern in the audiovisual department of the John F. Kennedy Presidential Library and Museum.
 In 2002, I received a Ph.D. in early American history from Brown University.
 My doctoral advisor was Gordon S. Wood, and my dissertation focused on the experiences of Germans in the Early American Republic.
 Since then, I have taught at the University of Georgia and Temple University.
 In addition, I served as a project archivist at the American Philosophical Society.
 Since 2010, I have been on the faculty of Penn State Abington College (just outside of Philadelphia), where I am an Associate Professor of History and Division Head for Arts and Humanities.